Life Lines

 Closed Fractures

-The open fracture is where the bone snaps and penetrates out through the skin.
+The open fracture is where the bone snaps and penetrates through the skin.

-There are a numbers of problems with the open fracture:
+There are a number of problems with the open fracture:

 • Extreme Pain